-- 26. St. Helena's Episcopal Church (1881) 410 N. Main (Photo) In 1881, St. Helena's was the first church allowed within the city limits of Boerne.
-Originally, a small wooden church that was demotshed in 1929 for the new stone, Gothio-style church. - Hagemann-Gremmel-McGinnis.
-House (1890) 508 N. Main Originally three moms and a basement, Interesting additions enhance early theme. - Beseler-Harz House (1903) 518 N. Main (Proto) Built by the well-k-rown builder, Ed Clemens, with limestone quarried from nearby Ranger Creek, sawn into large rectangles.
+- 26. St. Helena's Episcopal Church (1881) 410 N. Main (Photo) In 1881, St. Helena's was the first church allowed within the city limits of Boerne, Originally, a small wooden church that was demolished in 1929 for the new stone, Gothic-style church. - 27.
+Hagemann-Gremmel-McGinnis House (1890) 508 N. Main Originally three rooms and a basement.
+Interesting additions enhance early theme. - 28.
+Beseler-Harz House (1903) 518 N. Main (Photo) Built by the well-known builder.
+Ed Clemens, with limestone quarried from nearby Ranger Creek, sawn into large rectangles.
 Note lovely carved porch. - 29.
 A.S.
 Toepperwein-Wilcox House (1894) 612 N. Main (Photo) A.S.
-Toepperwein was a master craftsman. furniture and cabinet maker with a well-known "Ring Tail Rhino" trademark.
-Note the lovely wrap-amund form prork with concilar locfline. - Leesch-Harz House (1907) 712 N. Man.
-(Photo) Easily recognized by the red roof and large wrap-around parch, the house was built by Henry Clemens for a descendent of early German settlers. - 31.
-Historic Boerne Cemetery (1867) Advogt and School SI, Many early pioneers are buried here, including George Wilkins Kendall.
-The 1st burials were of a family scaleed by the Indians.
+Toepperwein was a master craftsman, furniture and cabinet maker with a well-known "Ring Tail Rhing" trademark.
+Note the lovely wrap-around front porch with conical roofline. - 30.
+Leesch-Harz House (1907) 712 N. Main.
+(Photo) Easily recognized by the red roof and large wrap-around porch the house was built by Henry Clemens for a descendent of early German settlers. - 31, Historic Boerne Cemetery (1867) Advogt and School SI.
+Many early pioneers are buried here, including George Wilkins Kendall.
+The 1st burials were of a family scalped by the Indians.
 Well cared for by the City of Boerne Parks and Recreation Department and Cemetery Foundation.

-- 32. Foote-Hawkins House (1879) -717 N. Main (Photo) Built by Avery Foote, an undertaker who died of smallpox.
-Note unusually steep roof and the 2 windows of staggered height. - 33.
-Kuhfuss-Schweppe House (1860) 515 N. Main Very active in Beeme politics and religion, Wilhelm Kuhfuss owned a large portion of what is now North Main St, In the 1860's, this house served as the courbouse. - 34.
-Luckenbach House (1860) 265 N. Main Originally a log cabin, the house was purchased as a retirement home by Jacob Luckenbach who is often incorrectly called the founder of Luckenbach. - Old Boerne High School/Old Boerne City Hall (1910) -402 E, Blanco (Photo) Original Boerne High School, Used for City offices from 1950's-2020 - 36.
-Old Boerne Public School (1870) 402 E. Blanco The first Boerne public school.
+- 32. Foote-Hawkins House (1879) 717 N. Main (Photo) Built by Avery Foote, an undertaker who died of smallpor Built by Avery Foole, an undertaker who died of smallpox.
+Note unusually sleep roof and the 2 windows of staggered height. - 33.
+Kuhfuss-Schweppe House (1860) 515 N. Main Very active in Boerne politics and religion, Wilhelm Kuhfuss owned a large portion of what is now North Main St. In the 1860's, this house served a the courthouse - 34.
+Luckenbach House (1860) 265 N. Main Originally a log cabin, the house was purchased as a retirement home by Jacob Luckenbach who is often incorrectly called the founder of Luckenbach - 35.
+Old Boerne High School/Old Boerne City Hall (1910) -402 E. Blanco (Photo) Original Boerne High School, Used for City offices from 1950's-2020 - 36, Old Boerne Public School (1870) 402 E, Blanco The first Boerne public school.
 The two room school house was restored, and used as the City Hall annex until 2020. - 37.
-Kuhlmann-King Historical House (1885) 402 E. Blanco Bult for Wm.
-Kuhlmann, a German Immigrant, and later owned by Salina King from England.
-The house and kitchen are operated by the Historical Society and available for tours from 12:00-3:00 pm on 2nd Salurdays. - 38.
+Kuhlmann-King Historical House (1885) 402 E. Blanco Built for Wm.
+Kuhlmann, a German immigrant, and later owned by Salina King from England.
+The house and kitchen are operated by the Historical Society and available for tours from 12:00-3:00 pm on 2nd Saturdays. - 38.
 Henry J. Graham Building (1891) 402 E. Blanco Originally a bank and has been moved several times with different uses.
 Now is a museum and open for tours with the Kuhlmann-King House.